-4.7 Employees
+4.9 Employees

-As per December 31, 2023 the company employed no employees.
+As per December 31, 2024, the Company employed no employees (2023: 0).

-4.8 Board remuneration
+4.10 Board remuneration

-The company has three directors, all three receive their remuneration from other companies within the RWE Group albeit that this remuneration is not specifically for their role as director of RWE Finance Europe B.V.
+The Company has three directors, all three receive their remuneration from other companies within the RWE Group albeit that this remuneration is not specifically for their role as director of RWE Finance Europe B.V.
+As such, no board remuneration is borne by the Company for 2024 (2023: nil).

-4.9 Independent auditor's fees
+4.11 Independent auditor's fees